 Handicapping: Iowa Darts will use a (3) Three month rolling average that will include all Iowa Darts Leagues and Tournaments.
 The Cork will not be included in Iowa Darts averages nor will any double in or double out games.

 Internet Problems: Things happen beyond our control.
 If you have connectivity issues with your boards and are unable to correct them before the tournament starts, you can be removed from the tournament up to 30 minutes before tournament start time with a refund.
 After 30 minutes before tournament start time, no refunds will be given.
 If you have completed a match in the tournament and internet goes down at your location and cannot reconnect in the next 15 min you will be forfeited from the tournament with no refund.
-If you have not started a match and the board cannot connect then you will be forfeited with a refund.
 If you can move to a new location quickly you can still play but the Tournament Director needs to be notified as soon as possible when these issues occur.

 Tournament message to appear on the boards at the start of a match.

 By pushing the start button, you read and agree to the rules of the IOWA DARTS Remote Tournaments.
 You also understand that your team will be taken out of the bracket at any time you do not follow the rules including unsportsmanlike behavior.
 You will have 15 minutes once your match is ready to cork and begin your match.
 Any dispute in the rules judgment will be determined by tournament director.
 Good luck & have fun!

 - Updating machines/data transfer: Transferring data between dart machines and the IOWA DARTS office requires tripling the 20 segment six (5) to seven (7) times while the machine is in non-remote league setup screen.
 Players must manually load tournament data prior to forfeit time to begin the first match and then following each tournament match to send the data to the IOWA DARTS staff.
 The